janymuong/Computer-Science/ics2203_iap/todo_list/README.md

 >> These are the instructions for the tasks to be done in a group.

 TODO `List`: Assignment – create JS to accomplish the following:
-- `query` for the `submit` button and input task field once in the beginning and store those two values in the variables submit and newTask.
+- Query for the `submit` button and input task field once in the beginning and store those two values in the variables submit and newTask.
-- `disable` the `submit` button by default.
-Enable/disable by setting its disabled attribute to false/true.
+- Disable the `submit` `<button>` by default.
+Enable/disable by setting its `disabled` attribute to `false/true`.
 - Listen for `input` to be typed into the input field
 - Listen for submission of `form`
 - Find the task the user just submitted.